How To Be A Good Director. Tips & Advice.

 Film set red indoor

 When directing your actors, talk more about what a character wants and less about how they feel.
-It’s easier to make defined choices when they’re looking for something tangible from another actor rather than to just act an emotion.
+It’s easier to make defined choices when they’re looking for something tangible from another actor rather than to act an emotion.

 For example, picture this scene:

-For Actor B, you say, “You don’t get what she’s saying and you want to play your video games.”
+For Actor B, you say, “You don’t get what she’s saying, and you want to play your video games.”

-This gives each actor a very specific intention involving the other person in a simultaneously descriptive and concise way.
+This gives each actor a specific intention involving the other person in a simultaneously descriptive and concise way.
 It’s something tangible to grab onto while still having the freedom to figure out how to approach this intention creatively.

 Now think about the alternative, talking about just feelings.